 The Textiles Industry in the United States

-The U.S. textile industry remains one of the most significant sectors of the manufacturing industry and ranks among the top markets in the world by export value: $17 billion in 2017.
-At 227,000 U.S. jobs, the U.S. industry is a globally competitive manufacturer of textiles, including textile raw materials, yarns, fabrics, apparel and home furnishings, and other textile finished products.
-Capital expenditures nearly reached $2 billion in 2016.
-In recent years, companies have focused on reorienting their businesses, finding more effective work processes, investing in niche products and markets, and controlling costs through advanced technologies.
+The U.S. textile and apparel industry is a nearly $70 billion sector when measured by value of industry shipments.
+It remains one of the most significant sectors of the manufacturing industry and ranks among the top markets in the world by export value: $23 billion in 2018.
+At 341,300 jobs, the U.S. industry is a globally competitive manufacturer of textile raw materials, yarns, fabrics, apparel, home furnishings, and other textile finished products.
+Capital expenditures were $2 billion in 2017, the latest year for which data are available.
+In recent years, companies have focused on reorienting their businesses, finding more effective work processes, investing in niche products and markets, controlling costs through advanced technologies, and reshoring/nearshoring production.

-Specialty and Industrial Fabrics: Specialty and industrial fabrics serve an array of markets, everything from awnings to auto airbags.
-As the U.S. specialty fabric business has continued to grow, some areas are seeing rapid advancement, for example, the base fabric used in road construction, erosion control, and spoil containment in landfills.
-Automotive textiles represent the most valuable world market for industrial textiles.
-These materials cover a broad range of applications, including upholstery and seating, floor covering and trunk liners, as well as safety belts, airbags, thermal and sound insulators, filters, hoses, tires and a variety of textile-reinforced flexible and hard composites.
+Specialty and Industrial Fabrics: Specialty and industrial fabrics serve an array of markets, from awnings to automotive airbags.
+As the U.S. specialty fabric business has continued to grow, some areas are seeing rapid advancement.
+Automotive textiles represent the most valuable market for industrial textiles in the world.
+These materials cover a broad range of applications including upholstery and seating, floor covering and trunk liners, as well as safety belts, airbags, thermal and sound insulators, filters, hoses, tires and a variety of textile-reinforced flexible and hard composites.

 Federal Programs & Legislation